Kuboczoch/eudoxia0.github.io/_posts/2019-07-24-unbundle-concepts.md

 1. We are actively taught to classify languages into broad tribes, rather than thinking of languages as having many individual orthogonal concepts.

+2. Baby duck syndrome.
+Programmers who know C++, Java, C#, and JavaScript are essentially exposed to the same bundle of concepts, what we think of "traditional OOP".
+Object-oriented systems like Smalltalk, CLOS, and Beta are far removed from the mainstream.

 [wadler]: homepages.inf.ed.ac.uk/wadler/papers/class/class.ps
 [cpp-concepts]: http://www.stroustrup.com/good_concepts.pdf
 [method-comb]: https://www.cs.cmu.edu/Groups/AI/html/cltl/clm/node287.html